 @I work in IT and while I feel we have a very strong CIO (strongest in 9 years that I have been here at SPE) that is doing a good job.
 The next level of management below the CIO needs some work.
 They don’t even seem to get along.

-If there’s one thing we understand at All Business Technologies, it’s that quality relations with IT can prevent disasters, and the lackluster state of Sony’s network security probably suffered from the lack of communication between the upper-level management and the IT staff.
+If there’s one thing we understand at COMPANYNAME, it’s that quality relations with IT can prevent disasters, and the lackluster state of Sony’s network security probably suffered from the lack of communication between the upper-level management and the IT staff.
 This situation could have easily been prevented if Sony had put forth the effort to optimize network security instead of providing unnecessary luxuries for special guests.